anilanlar/CTR-DeepFM/README.md

 In inner products, latent (hidden) vectors also come into the play, which, in turn, helps capture the order-2 interactions.

 FM part of the DeepFM algorithm does not require features i and j both appear in the same data record, which is a great advancement in comparison to the previous approaches when it comes to capturing the order-2 feature interactions.

+Factorization Machine does it by computing the inner products of the latent vectors.